Gamma-glutamyl transpeptidase (GGT) blood test

 Toggle: English / Spanish

-Gamma-glutamyl transpeptidase (GGT) is a test to measure the amount of the enzyme GGT in the blood.
+The gamma-glutamyl transpeptidase (GGT) blood test measures the level of the enzyme GGT in the blood.

 Gamma-GT; GGTP; GGT

-The health care provider may tell you to stop taking any drugs that can affect the test.
+The health care provider may tell you to stop taking medicines that can affect the test.

 - Birth control pills